NingYuanLin/xconda/README.md

 # xconda
-a simple shell help you to quickly select conda environment
+This is a simple shell to help you quickly select conda environment.
 When you want to change conda env, you may:
 1. To excute `conda env list` to check out the env name you want to use and copy it.
 2. To knock up `conda activate` on the keyboard and paste the env name.